Two-Stage Robust Optimal Operation of Distribution Networks Considering Renewable Energy and Demand Asymmetric Uncertainties: Mathematical Formulation

 \section{Mathematical Formulation}

 The necessity for a two-stage operation model arises from the challenges of multi-time scale control in DNs \cite{two-stage_modeling_DRO}.
 Consequently, this section introduces an optimization model for DNs optimal operation problem, consisting of an economic dispatch plan and a recourse control stage.
-In the first stage, the approximate active power plan is scheduled based on expected uncertain scenarios.
-In the second stage, both active and reactive power regulation are implemented based on the real realization of uncertain scenarios, aiming to minimize resource costs and ensure system security.
+In the first stage, the approximate active power plan is scheduled, aiming at economic dispatch under expected uncertain scenarios.
+In the second stage, after the actual realization of uncertain scenarios, both active and reactive power regulation are implemented to minimize resource costs and ensure system security.
+The active power plan serves as a baseline decision that guides second-stage adjustments, ensuring the implementations remain within an economically and operationally feasible range.
 Two types of distributed energy resources are considered dispatchable: distributed generators (DGs) and energy storage systems (ESSs).